rubenwardy/minetest_modding_book/_en/quality/luacheck.md

 First you should visit [travis-ci.org](https://travis-ci.org/) and sign in with your Github account.
-Then find your project's repo in your Travis profile, and enable travis by flipping the switch.
+Then find your project's repo in your Travis profile, and enable Travis by flipping the switch.

 Next, create a file called .travis.yml with the following content: